Kunal-Kumar-Das191049/Electricity-Billing-Management-System.github.io/README.md

 ## Description

-Employee Management System is a Desktop based application developed using Java language with Net beans 12 IDE.The concept used is swing and database used for for this project is MySQL.
+Electricity Billing Management System is a Desktop based application which is developed by using JAVA language on Netbeans12 IDE using the concept of SWING.The database used in this project is MySql.
+👉Admins/Consumers can create their account in order to login into the main dashboard of this Application.

-👉Admins can ADD details of employees.
+👉Admins can ADD,VIEW the details of all consumers.

-👉Admins can VIEW the details of any employee by using the Employee ID of that particular employee.
+👉Admins can CALCULATE  the electricity bill of all consumers.

-👉It can also UPDATE details of any employee.

-👉Admin can also PRINT details/records of any employee.

-👉Admin can REMOVE details/records of any employee by using Employee ID of that particular employee.
+👉Admins/Consumers can use utilities such as NOTEPAD,CALCULATOR,WEB BROWSER.

+👉Consumers can UPDATE/VIEW their Information or Details.

+👉Consumers can PAY and GENERATE their Electricity Bill online.

 ## Objective and Aim